rishab-t0910/website/content/about/_index.md

 # Hi everyone!

 <p align="justify">
-I'm Rishab Tirupathi, a current graduate student studying Applied Mathematics at the University of Illinois at Urbana-Champaign.
+I'm Rishab Tirupathi, a recent graduate student studying Applied Mathematics at the University of Illinois at Urbana-Champaign.
 I am originally from Singapore, where I served in the Singapore Army as a Combat Engineer Officer/Lieutenant.
-I am looking for internships where I can solve tough quantitative problems in any industry from Finance, Technology, Agriculture and beyond!
 </p>

 <details>
 <summary><strong>Education</strong></summary>

 - **MS in Applied Mathematics** @ [_University of Illinois at Urbana-Champaign_](https://illinois.edu/)
-  - Concentration in Algorithms and Optimization, GPA: 3.79/4.00
+  - Graduated with a concentration in Algorithms and Optimization in December 2025
-  - Expected December 2025
+  - GPA: 3.84/4.00
 - **BS in Applied Mathematics and Statistics** @ _University of Illinois at Urbana-Champaign_
   - Graduated with a double major in December 2023
   - Highest Distinction for both majors, GPA: 3.81/4.00